CAUL Member Prospectus

 CAUL members benefit from sharing knowledge and fostering collaboration through communities of practice, communication and collaborations that focus on leading and innovative models and resources for the advancement of university libraries.

-This is supplemented by the ongoing sharing of information and Collegial exchange via the CAUL Members’ email list.
+This is supplemented by the ongoing sharing of information and collegial exchange via the CAUL Members’ email list.

 Communities of Practice

-- Research Support Community of Practice
+- Australian Scholarly Communications Community of Practice

 - Digital Dexterity Community of Practice